BIO

 2015 Exchange Student, Ceramics & Glass, The Royal Danish Academy of Fine Arts, Bornholm, Denmark

-Selected Solo and two person's exhibitions
+Solo exhibitions

 2025 Bulbs (joint exhibition), in collaboration with Meydad Eliyahu, curated by Tali Kayam Mazel Dagim Gallery, Jaffa, Israel